We instinctively know that we need to talk about trauma. So, we turn to our friends, family, and social circles for support when bad things happen.

 It has never been easy to talk about trauma, and the pandemic has made it even more challenging.

 We are experiencing the effects of collective trauma that we do not understand or feel qualified to address.

 Not talking about the trauma can cause additional damage.
-Therefore, having a guide to help us with these difficult conversations is essential.
+Therefore, a guide is essential to help us with these difficult conversations.

 Someone close to you is going through a difficult time.
 Perhaps it’s you.
 Please find or become someone who provides a safe space for people to talk about trauma.

 If you liked this article, please signup for the LoveIsBroken4u Newsletter.
 This newsletter is for those who feel broken by trauma, shame, and mental illness and the caregivers who serve them.

 My mission is to help individuals and churches become safe havens for the broken.